dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 James, I. (2021).
 "Southwest braces for water cutbacks as drought deepens along the Colorado River." *Arizona Republic*.

+Kuhn, E., and Fleck, J. (2019). *Science Be Dammed: How Ignoring Inconvenient Science Drained the Colorado River*, University of Arizona Press.

 Meko, D., Bigio, E., and Woodhouse, C. A. (2017).
 "Colorado River at Lees Ferry, CO River (Updated Skill)." *Treeflow*.